 We believe that a good breakfast is important for a classy hotel and normally the quality of the food can change our opinion on the hotel.
 Breakfast at the Danubius Gellert Hotel starts at 7am and finishes at 10am.
 You can have the option to have breakfast in your own room as well but the variety wouldn’t be as good as eating in the dining room.

-There are also some traditional Hungarian breakfast food as well, but we couldn’t remember their names nor took the pictures.
+There is also some traditional Hungarian breakfast food as well, but we couldn’t remember their names nor took the pictures.
 That did save us time and money to try these food on the streets.

-People who love bread as much as Winny will like the breakfast in this Budapest spa hotel.
+People who love bread as much as Winny will like breakfast in this Budapest spa hotel.
 However we though that they were lacking some variety in fruits and desserts.
-For fruits they had grapefruit, oranges, apples and bananas.
+For fruit,s they had grapefruit, oranges, apples and bananas.
 But for the price we paid, this meal was definitely worth it.
 Not that this place is like the Five Star hotel which we stayed in Dubai. (further reading)

 Our thoughts on Danubius Gellert Hotel